shajiakhan/lab-docs/tasks/openstack/launch-windows-10-instance.md

    * On the Network Ports tab:
       * Skip this section (in most cases, unless you need it)
    * On the Security Groups tab:
       * Select the security group you created or choose Default if your instructor did not specify any requirements.
 The "Default" security group will likely already be selected under "Allocated".
-If you need a different security group, click on the Down Arrow next to Default to remove it from Allocated and assign a different one.
-If another security group is not present in the list, you'll have to cancel wizard, creat it first, and then start launch instance wizard again.
+If you need a different security group, click on the Down Arrow next to Default to remove it from Allocated section and assign a different one.
+If another security group is not present in the list, you'll have to cancel wizard, create it first, and then start launch instance wizard again.
    * On the Key Pair tab:
       * Select the Key Pair you created and move to Allocated by clicking on the Up Arrow.
    * Skip through the next sections: Configurations, Server Groups, and Scheduler Hints unless specified otherwise by your instructor, by clicking next.